cysouw/diathesis/text/c10_participle.md

   (↦ Der Gefangene ist wieder gefangen.)
 :::

-By combining the tense-oriented *sein* Perfekt with another tense-oriented construction like the *werden* Passive, the resulting stack is (obviously) still tense-oriented [@next a,b].
+By combining the tense-oriented *sein+Partizip* perfect with another tense-oriented construction like the *werden+Partizip* passive, the resulting stack is (obviously) still tense-oriented [@next a,b].
 This is important because the resulting stack [@next b] looks very similar to the *Zustandspassiv* [@next c], but the *Zustandspassiv* is not tense-oriented.

 ::: ex
 - Das Auto wird repariert.